MacJoom/yootheme_phocacart/README.md

 ### Warning

 If you screw something up in the code - yootheme will not load anymore (no error, just a white screen), because the settings and config of fields are loaded right at the beginning.
-In this case just rename the template to something else.
-Yootheme will load again with your child template deactivated.
+In this case just rename the template to something else (e.g. yootheme_phocacart to zzzyootheme_phocacart).
+Yootheme will load again with the child template deactivated.